danieljcroberts/BookmarkBam/README.md

 wrangler login

 # 3. Create the KV namespace
-wrangler kv namespace create dan_bookmarks
+wrangler kv namespace create bookmarks
 # → Copy the ID from the output

 # 4. Paste the ID into wrangler.toml